How to protect your boat from damage, theft and anything else under the sun.

 Including these add-ons to your policy might make a lot of sense, depending on your situation and how you use your boat:

 - Contents.
 Covers all personal belongings on the boat.
-Can also cover tools like fishing equipment.
+It can also cover tools like fishing equipment.

 - Total loss replacement.
 Your insured boat can be replaced with a brand new one of similar quality.